 Duration: 1 hour.
 Difficulty: Easy.
 Starting Point: Les Lindarets

 One of our favourite excursions near Morzine was hiking from the Les Lindarets chair lift to Cascades des Brochaux.
 The trek is mostly flat, following a river through a forest then it opens up in a meadow before you reach the waterfall.
 There are two eateries just before Cascade des Brouchaux – a restaurant serving a selection of sandwiches, crepes and beverages and Refuge des Brouchaux, which offers omelettes, fish and steak dishes.

 You can also combine this hike with a visit to the Les Lindarets goat village, which is a short walk or drive from the chair lift car park in the opposite direction heading back to Morzine.
 The kids loved seeing the goats that roam around the village!

 Also just before reaching the Cascades des Brochaux, you’ll find the chair lift for Pointe des Mossettes which is across the border in Switzerland.
-Riding the chair lift to the top of Mossettes and taking in breath-taking mountain views was a highlight for us on this hike – click the arrow on the Instagram image below for a video.
+Riding the chair lift to the top of Mossettes and taking in breath-taking summer mountain views overlooking this part of the Portes du Soleil resort was definitely a highlight.